Brocken spectre

-The phenomenon can appear on any misty mountainside, cloud bank, or be seen from an aircraft, but the frequent fogs and low-altitude accessibility of the Brocken, a peak in the Harz Mountains in Germany, have created a local legend from which the phenomenon draws its name.
+The phenomenon can appear on any misty mountainside, cloud bank, or be seen from an aircraft, but the frequent fogs and low-altitude accessibility of the Brocken, the highest peak of the Harz Mountains in Germany, have created a local legend from which the phenomenon draws its name.
 The Brocken spectre was observed and described by Johann Silberschlag in 1780, and has often been recorded in literature about the region.

 Occurrence

 The "spectre" appears when the sun shines from behind the observer, who is looking down from a ridge or peak into mist or fog.

-The light projects their shadow through the mist, often in a triangular shape due to perspective.
+The light projects the observer's shadow through the mist, often in a triangular shape due to perspective.

 The apparent magnification of size of the shadow is an optical illusion that occurs when the observer judges their shadow on relatively nearby clouds to be at the same distance as faraway land objects seen through gaps in the clouds, or when there are no reference points by which to judge its size.
 The shadow also falls on water droplets of varying distances from the eye, confusing depth perception.
 The ghost can appear to move (sometimes suddenly) because of the movement of the cloud layer and variations in density within the cloud.